 - What’s your story?
 What inspired you to start?

 - What are your main projects and activities?
-Give details about what projects you’ve worked on in the past, the ones you’re working on, and the ones you’re planning on working in the future.
+Give details about what projects you’ve worked on in the past, the ones you’re working on, and the ones you’re planning on working on in the future.

 Pro tip: Find that sweet spot between text and visual content.
-While the great copy is still key About Us page, lengthy content doesn’t always translate into lasting impressions.
+While the great copy is still a key About Us page, lengthy content doesn’t always translate into lasting impressions.
 Include videos and images that will complement the text on your website.

 Here’s a good example of a powerful homepage by Intentional Gospel.

 2. Invest in a Great Online Fundraising Platform

 Online fundraising is the future.
 And it’s also the present.
 We’ve come to see, in these past few months, just how vulnerable some in-person fundraising methods are.

 Overall online revenue increased by 23% over the past year, up from 15%.